developersCradle/java-web-dev-soap-rest-api/Section 02/README.md

 - API has well-defined Contract between consumer & provider.
 Meaning this case **Contract = XML Request/Response structure**
     - Meaning our case stuff will not change randomly like in our `<html>` scrapper example

-- API’s are expected to use by machine
+- APIs are expected to use by machine

 <img src="JSON.PNG" alt="alt text" width="500"/>